stijn-dejongh/lovecraft_public_domain/raw_converts/di.md

 in following the commands of my mind, and every movement was jerky and uncertain.
 So clumsy were my hands, that I had to become accustomed to them all over again.
 This must, I thought, be due to my disease and the advance of the contagion in my system.
-Being unaware of how the early symptoms affected the victim (my brother&rsquo;s being a more advanced case), I had no means of judging; and since Andrews shunned the subject, I deemed it better to remain silent.
+Being unaware of how the early symptoms affected the victim (my brother's being a more advanced case), I had no means of judging; and since Andrews shunned the subject, I deemed it better to remain silent.

-  One day I asked Andrews&mdash;I no longer considered him a friend&mdash;if I might try rising and sitting up in bed.
+  One day I asked Andrews--I no longer considered him a friend--if I might try rising and sitting up in bed.
 At first he objected strenuously, but later, after cautioning me to keep the blankets well up around my chin so that I would not be chilled, he permitted it.
 This seemed strange, in view of the comfortable temperature.
 Now that late autumn was slowly